This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 4. East Shuttle runs from St. Mary Visitor Center to Logan Pass and makes 8 stops along the way.
 It operates 7 days a week from 8 am till 7 pm.

-5. To traverse the entire Going-to-the-Sun Road using the shuttle system, you will need to make four transfers along the way at Avalanche Creek, Logan Pass, and Sun Point.
+5. To traverse the entire Going-to-the-Sun Road using the shuttle system, you will need to make several transfers along the way at Avalanche Creek, Logan Pass, and Sun Point.

-6. Shuttles that run from Apgar Visitor Center and Avalanche Creek and Sun Point and St. Mary Visitor Center have a 28-passenger capacity and run approximately every 30-40 minutes.
+6. Shuttles that run from Apgar Visitor Center, Avalanche Creek, Sun Point, and St. Mary Visitor Center have a 28-passenger capacity and run approximately every 30-40 minutes.

 7. Shuttles operating between Avalanche Creek and Logan Pass and, then from Logan Pass and Sun Point are small and can only take 12-15 passengers.
 They run approximately every 15-20 minutes.

-8. From my personal experience, the shuttle system is not very reliable.
-If you have to use it, then be prepared to wait in line for a long time (1-2 hours) until there is an open seat.
+INTREPID’S PRO TIP: From my personal experience, the shuttle system is not the best option.
+If you decide to use it, then be prepared to wait in line for some time until there is an open seat.

 Glacier National Park Shuttle System Map